cobbweb/jquery.scrollwatch/README.md

 # jquery.scrollWatch

- > Triggers events on various objects as they are scrolled in to and out of viewport, or a scrollable element.
+ > Triggers events on various page elements as they are scrolled in to and out of view.

 ## Usage